github-education-resources/teachers_pet/README.md

 ### Pulling repositories for grading

 When grading, use the `clone_repos` script to clone all the repositories in the organization that match the username-repository naming scheme that is generated when `create_repos` is run.

-## Philosophy

-Each class is an 'organization' on GitHub.
-This allows the instructors (GitHub organization Owners) to create, push, pull, and administer all repositories.
-This achieves two goals:

-* Instructors can push code starter code to all students
-* Instructors can easily browse/pull student code at any time during the assignment to assist in questions, check on progress

-Each student is given a team in the organization.
-The team name is the same as the student's GitHub username.
-The course instructors are also added as team members for each team (see the goals above).

 ## Related projects